isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-finish-for-ceilings/index.md

 .
 This paint is also available in many bucket sizes, various finishes (low sheen and semi-gloss) and you can always get your taste.
 Equally, this paint comes with great coverage and hide.
 A gallon covers up to 400 square ft. making it efficient for those doing large projects.
 Mildews and molds and moisture stains are well-taken care of with the advanced sealing formula.
 This technology, resists their penetration making it durable.
-However, to achieve a smooth and lasting surface, you will have to apply multiple surfaces.�The paint also comes with a manufacturers warranty 10 years.
+However, to achieve a smooth and lasting surface, you will have to apply multiple surfaces.The paint also comes with a manufacturers warranty 10 years.
 Pros:
 - Semi-gloss finish
 - Has less VOCs